 “Talk to your customers in person when possible and seek direct feedback on a personal level.
-While sending out a simple, un-personalized email survey may work to some degree, there is so much more that can be learned about from personalized, one-on-one conversations that allow you to read body language and hear your customer’s tone of voice,” explains Joseph LaForte of Par Funding.
+While sending out a simple, un-personalized email survey may work to some degree, there is much more that can be learned from personalized, one-on-one conversations that allow you to read body language and hear your customer’s tone of voice,” explains Joseph LaForte of Par Funding.

 Get involved in the community

-Chicago financial executive Thomas Kane of Merrill Lynch Private Wealth, who is involved with several charitable organizations around the city and abroad, explains that the average client today is highly tuned into issues that affect the world.
+Chicago financial executive Thomas Kane of Merrill Lynch Private Wealth, involved with several charitable organizations around the city and abroad, explains that the average client today is highly tuned into issues that affect the world.

 “Supporting a charity or cause that relates to your values will not only make an impression on your customers, but it will also make an impact on your community,” says Thomas Kane.